Applicable Federal Law

 Waldorf is committed to investigating all possible violations of this policy about which the school knows or reasonably should know (also referred to in this policy as “alleged violations of this policy”), regardless of whether a complaint alleging a violation of this policy has been filed and regardless of where the conduct at issue occurred.
 The University’s ability to investigate in a particular situation, or the extent of the investigation in any given situation, may be affected by any number of factors, including whether the complainant is willing to file a complaint or to consent to an investigation, the location where the alleged or suspected conduct occurred, and the University’s access to information relevant to the alleged or suspected violation of this policy.
 The University is nonetheless committed to investigating all alleged and suspected violations of this policy to the fullest extent possible under the Waldorf University Title IX – Sexual Harassment Policy and Procedures.

 Waldorf University reserves the right to hold its students and employees accountable for acts of sexual misconduct.
-The jurisdiction of sexual misconduct includes all Waldorf University property, as well as any location of any college sponsored event which takes place off campus (i.e. athletic event, concert tour, special trip, conference, alumni gathering, retreat or excursion).
-The jurisdiction of this policy also includes any conduct between students/employees or guests which occurs off campus which is deemed to have a negative impact on the person or campus in situations where the student or employee may formally or informally represent the university.
+The jurisdiction of sexual misconduct includes all Waldorf University property, as well as any location of any college-sponsored event that takes place off campus (i.e. athletic event, concert tour, special trip, conference, alumni gathering, retreat or excursion).
+The jurisdiction of this policy also includes any conduct between students/employees or guests that occurs off campus which is deemed to have a negative impact on the person or campus in situations where the student or employee may formally or informally represent the university.

 Waldorf reserves the right to pursue adjudication of an incident of misconduct apart from, and independent of, any legal recourse a student or employee might choose.
 A student, employee or guest who decides against filing a criminal complaint does not relinquish the right to an institutional investigation.
 Sanctions or consequences imposed by the University to an employee or student are not predicated upon or limited to those which might be administered through a court of law, nor does it initiate involvement in legal proceedings against a member of the community.
 Membership in the Waldorf community does exempt anyone from local, state or federal laws, but rather imposes the additional obligation to abide by all of Waldorf’s policies.